Bright Horizons

 What matters: uncertainty alone can pressure the multiple, even if the operating business keeps producing decent numbers.

-segment concentration
+Segment concentration

 Full service center-based child care produces $2.1B, or 73% of total revenue.
 Back-up care at $667M helps, but it does not offset a real stumble in the core center business.